fncokg/pandoc-tex-numbering/README.md

 The default values of `section-format-source-1`, `section-format-source-2`, etc. are in fact `{h1}`, `{h1}.{h2}`, etc. respectively, and the default values of `section-format-ref-1`, `section-format-ref-2`, etc. are in fact `{h1}`, `{h1}.{h2}` combined with the `section-prefix` and `prefix-space` metadata respectively.

 Sometimes, non arabic numberings are needed.
-For example, in Chinese, with `section-format-source-1="第{h1}章"`, the users get "第1章", "第2章" etc. However, sometimes the users may need "第一章", "第二章" etc. To achieve this, we also support non arabic numbers by series of non-arabic fields.
+For example, in Chinese, with `section-format-source-1="第{h1}章"`, the users get "第1章", "第2章" etc. However, sometimes the users may need "第一章", "第二章" etc. To achieve this, we also support non arabic numbers by series of **non-arabic fields**.
 For example, when `{h1}` is 12, the Chinese number field `{h1_zh}` will be "十二".
-To enable this feature, you need to:

-- set `non-arabic-numbers` to `true` in the metadata.
-- include the `lang_num.py` file in the same directory as the filter.
-- set `section-format-source-1="第{h1_zh}章"` and `section-format-ref-1="第{h1_zh}章"` in the metadata.

-Note that:
-- The non-arbic number support is by default turned off.
-You need to explicitly turn it on.
-- The current version only supports simplified Chinese numbers.
+Note that: The current version only supports simplified Chinese numbers.
 If you need other languages, you can modify the `lang_num.py` file.
 See the [Custom Non-Arabic Numbers Support](#custom-non-arabic-numbers-support) section for more details.

 ## Figures and Tables